-We are very aware many people may have never arranged a funeral service before and at a time of loss most will naturally feel very vulnerable and completely out of their depth.
-As the appointed funeral director we can help to make matters more straightforward, less stressful and upsetting by gently outlining the many options available; offering practical help; thereby taking very seriously the trust you have placed with us.
+We are very aware many people may have never arranged a funeral service before and that at a time of loss most will naturally feel very vulnerable and completely out of their depth.
+As your appointed funeral director we are there to help to make matters more straightforward, less stressful and upsetting, by gently outlining the many options available to you; offering practical help; taking very seriously the trust you have placed with us.

-Our core service is to provide caring and practical support, advice and guidance, so you have the time you need to think and decide on the type of funeral service you require.
+Our core focus is to provide caring and practical support, advice and guidance, so you and your family have the time you need to consider and decide on the type of funeral service you require for your loved one.
 Our role is to organise and arrange everything in line with the individual and collective wishes of each family.
-Once you have appointed us as your preferred funeral director, the first step is for us to bring the person who has died into our care, either from their home, care home, hospice, or hospital.
+Having appointed us as your funeral director, the first step is for us to bring the person who has died into our care, either from their home, care home, hospice, or hospital.
 Everyone who is brought into our care is looked after at our own premises in Burwash or Heathfield.

 Every family we meet is uniquely different in what they require.
-When you are ready, we go through your wishes as to the funeral arrangements and to discuss a number of points with you, either at our offices, or if getting to us is difficult, we can visit you at home (once Covid regulations permit).
+When you are ready, we go through your wishes as to the funeral arrangements and to arrange completion of certain official paperwork required by the cremation and burial authorities.
 If there are aspects of the funeral service the family may wish to undertake themselves; such as bearing the coffin, to preparing the service sheets, or taking the service, then we are totally flexible and our services are tailored to meet the individual needs of each family we look after.

-This information is for guidance only, however whatever the situation if you are unsure in anyway as to what you should do next please contact us immediately and one of our team will be able to advise and assist.
+This information is for guidance only, however whatever the situation if you are unsure in anyway as to what you should do next please contact us immediately (24 hours a day) and one of our team will be able to advise and assist.

 Please click here to find contact details of your local Registrar’s Office.
-Please note that ALL registrations are currently processed over the telephone, with no visits being made to the Registrar.
+Please note that since the Covid pandemic, ALL registrations are currently processed over the telephone, with no visits being made to the Registrar.

 In most cases you should allow 10-15 working days to make all the funeral arrangements and notify family and friends.
 Our advice is not to rush and for families to try to take time in getting everything sorted, at what is of course an incredibly difficult period in anyone’s lives.
 At certain times of the year seasonal factors may also directly influence the time in which cremations, in particular, can take place, which may result in a longer than normal period before the funeral can take place.
 Either way, we will endeavour to work to your timescales and we will support and advise you in your decisions right through the process.